0script/0scriptblog/content/post/step-by-step-guide-to-build-virtual-lab.md

 [![browse-ubuntu.png](https://i.postimg.cc/QtDd2XDc/browse-ubuntu.png)](https://postimg.cc/2qHYvNV5)

-* once the file selected click forward
+* If you selected the correct file you can proceed with '`Forward`'.

 [![kvm-ubuntu01.png](https://i.postimg.cc/d1CSyYZN/kvm-ubuntu01.png)](https://postimg.cc/XGVgRt89)

-* here you set the memory and cpu
+* The cpu and memory setting .

 [![kvm-ubuntu-cpu.png](https://i.postimg.cc/pd1Ld3g6/kvm-ubuntu-cpu.png)](https://postimg.cc/nsBJRSV4)

-* Because this is a virtual image instead of an iso file there is no hard drive setting so we end up by using the private virtual interface for our ubuntu desktop so it will be part of the LAN
+* Because we used a virtual image as installation media , there is no hard drive setting so we end up by setting the name for our ubuntu desktop and we set the network to the private switch so it will be part of the LAN .

 [![kvm-ubuntu-network.png](https://i.postimg.cc/kGCPsdzG/kvm-ubuntu-network.png)](https://postimg.cc/ZBwQYXTz)

-* to login if you downloaded the virtual image from osboxes the default username and password are 'osboxes.org'
+* If you downloaded the virtual image from osboxes the default username and password are 'osboxes.org' .

 [![kvm-ubuntu-login.png](https://i.postimg.cc/J0WV4WQm/kvm-ubuntu-login.png)](https://postimg.cc/9R1NJKSN)

-* once logged in use Crtl+Alt+T to open a terminal
+* In the ubuntu desktop use `Crtl+Alt+T` to open a terminal .

 [![ubuntu-kvm-shell.png](https://i.postimg.cc/G2f0gbJx/ubuntu-kvm-shell.png)](https://postimg.cc/HcbPVDNr)

-* check the name of your ethernet interface with `ip link show` this name will be very important for the next part
+* Check the name of your ethernet interface with `ip link show` this name will be very important for the next part .

 [![ip-link-show1.png](https://i.postimg.cc/TwjGkK3M/ip-link-show1.png)](https://postimg.cc/r0pvsF4Q)

-* we will set a static route , to do so we open the file `/etc/netplan/01-network-manger-all.yaml` as root in a text editor and you make the following change
+* Set a static ip to the ubuntu desktop , to do so open the file `/etc/netplan/01-network-manger-all.yaml` as root in a text editor and you make the following change
     * Replace __enp1s0__ with the name of your own interface
     * In this configuration we set a static ip : __192.168.152.15__ .
 And  default gateway and dns server